SoCoDeN/Simulation/pages/full_abstract.md

 Each group will simulate three sets of longitudinal data for brain measures such as volume and cortical thickness as well as cognitive and behavioral measures based on their understanding and models of development.
 These datasets will be released to the research community where different modeling approaches (e.g., linear mixed effects model, cross-lagged panel model) can be used to estimate brain-behavior relationship.

-Please follow the following guidelines when you create the datasets, more information about each variable is available at (add the link to the data dictionary):
+Please follow the following guidelines when you create the datasets, more information about each variable is available in the [data dictionary](./measures.md):
 * **Number of subjects**: 10,000
 * **Number of waves/time-points per subject:** 7 (about every two years)
 * **Age:** 7-20 years